mdmtk/docs/edge/source/guide/csp/cert.md

 Description:

->This parm allows you to specify whether to initialize the Android Keystore, Install a Certificate or Uninstall a Certificate.
+>This parm allows you to specify whether to initialize the Android Keystore, Install a Certificate, or Uninstall a Certificate.

 <div class="parm-table">
  <table>